International Campaign to Save the Monuments of Nubia: Okasha comes on board

-Among those who had rejected Desroches-Noblecourt's appeals was Tharwat Okasha who was head of the newly created Egyptian Ministry of Culture which had been established in 1958 and had responsibility for all of the country's antiquities.
-However, in late 1958 he had a sudden epiphany following a visit by Raymond A. Hare the United States ambassador to Egypt and James Rorimer, the director of the Metropolitan Museum in New York.
-During their meeting Rorimer made the comment that since Egypt wasn't prepared to protect its own monuments then it would be better to sell them off to countered who could.
+Among those who had rejected Desroches-Noblecourt's appeals was Tharwat Okasha, head of the newly created Egyptian Ministry of Culture which had been established in 1958 and had responsibility for all of the country's antiquities.
+However, in late 1958 he had a sudden epiphany following a visit by Raymond A. Hare, United States ambassador to Egypt, and James Rorimer, the director of the Metropolitan Museum in New York.
+During their meeting, Rorimer made the comment that since Egypt was not prepared to protect its own monuments, it would be better to sell them off to countries that could.
 Several years later he described being, "haunted by the threat of appalling loss.
 I deemed it the duty of the Ministry of Culture to plan the salvation of the threatened monuments.
 Preserving our treasures for posterity became the imperative, and I determined then that the impossible would be made possible."
-At a discussion the next day with Desroches-Noblecourt where he recounted the insult he had felt at Rorimer's remarks she proposed that Egypt join forces with UNESCO in a campaign to save them.
-By now Rene Maheu was deputy director general at UNESCO and in a position to help.
+At a discussion the next day with Desroches-Noblecourt, where he recounted the insult he had felt at Rorimer's remarks, she proposed that Egypt join forces with UNESCO in a campaign to save them.
+By now Maheu was deputy director general at UNESCO and in a position to help.
 In January 1959 Maheu met with Okasha in Cairo.
 Immediately upon his return to Paris, Maheu had Vittorino Veronese, the director general of UNESCO call Okasha on the telephone to express his full support for a campaign to save the monuments.

-At the time the Egyptian government was dedicated to improving the country's and had placed little importance in preserving its heritage, though it had taken pride in pharaonic Egypt's accomplishments.
-It took until early April 1959 before Okasha was able to convince Nasser to agree to asking for international assistance.
-Nasser also agreed to Okasha's proposal that Egypt would cover a third of the cost with the project overseen by UNESCO and the Ministry of Culture.
-In return for their financial assistance Egypt would offer inducements to financial contributors.
-This took the form of gifts of a number of antiquities including four Nubian temples while foreign archaeologists would not only be granted not only access to threaten Nuban sites, but countries would be allowed to keep half of what was uncovered.
-This was a dramatic reversal of the country's 30 year reluctance to allowing foreign archaeologists to receive a share of any finds.

-The day after receiving Nasser's approval Desroches-Noblecourt on Okasha's request drafted a letter in French which Nasser signed on 6 April 1959 and she hand delivered in April to UNESCO, which formally requested UNESCOs assistance.
+At the time the Egyptian government was dedicated to improving the country and had placed little importance in preserving its heritage, though it had taken pride in pharaonic Egypt's accomplishments.
+It took several days but by the end of January 1959(Ramses Re Couronne Saroite Okacha Dar El Maaref 1974pp 13,14) Okasha was able to convince Nasser to agree to asking for international assistance.
+Nasser also agreed to Okasha's proposal that Egypt would cover a third of the cost, with the project overseen by UNESCO and the Ministry of Culture.
+In return for their financial assistance, Egypt would offer inducements to financial contributors.
+This took the form of gifts of a number of antiquities, including four Nubian temples, while foreign archaeologists would be granted not only access to threatened Nubian sites, but countries would be allowed to keep half of what was uncovered.
+This was a dramatic reversal of the country's 30 year long reluctance to allowing foreign archaeologists to receive a share of any finds.
+The day after receiving Nasser's approval, Desroches-Noblecourt drafted a letter on Okasha's request, which Nasser signed on 4 April 1959 and she hand-delivered in April to UNESCO, which formally requested UNESCO's assistance.
 In June 1959 UNESCO's executive authorised Veronese to produce a plan on how to undertake the saving of the monuments.